 Financial instruments that potentially subject the Company to a significant concentration of credit risk consist principally of cash equivalents and accounts receivable.
 Cash and cash equivalents are maintained with high quality financial institutions, the composition and maturities of which are regularly monitored by management.
-The Company believes that the concentration of credit risk in its trade receivables is substantially mitigated by the Company's credit evaluation process, relatively short collection terms and the high level of credit worthiness of its customers.
+The Company believes that the concentration of credit risk in its accounts receivables is substantially mitigated by the Company's credit evaluation process, relatively short collection terms and the high level of credit worthiness of its customers.
 The Company performs ongoing credit evaluations of its customers' financial conditions and limits the amount of credit extended based upon payment history and the customer's current credit worthiness.
 The Company regularly reviews the allowance for bad debt and doubtful accounts or expected losses during the accounts receivable collection process by considering factors, such as historical write-off and recovery experience, credit quality, age of the accounts receivable balances and current economic conditions that may affect a customer's ability to pay.
 The Company also takes into account reasonable and supportable forecasts of future conditions when evaluating the adequacy of the allowance for doubtful accounts.

-Historically, a relatively small number of customers have accounted for a significant portion of our net revenue.
-Sales to one customer in 2020, and two customers in 2021 and 2022 accounted for 10% or more of our net revenue, representing 24%, 36% and 45% of our net revenue in 2020, 2021 and 2022, respectively.
-In 2020, the significant customer was Micron.
-In 2021, the significant customers were Intel and Micron and in 2022, were Micron and SK Hynix.
-The Company's top ten customers in 2020, 2021 and 2022 accounted for approximately 71%, 76% and 81% of net sales, respectively.
+Historically, a relatively small number of customers have accounted for a significant portion of our net sales.
+Sales to two customers in 2021, and in 2022 and three customers in 2023 accounted for 10% or more of our net revenue, representing 36%, 45% and 45% of our net sales in 2021, 2022 and 2023, respectively.
+In 2021, the significant customers were Intel and Micron and in 2022, they were Micron and SK Hynix.
+In 2023, they were SK Hynix, Micron and AFASTOR.
+The Company's top ten customers in 2021, 2022 and 2023 accounted for approximately 76%, 81% and 75% of net sales, respectively.